 - Advocacy model: The literature indicates that personal letters to policy makers are more effective than other means of contact (e.g., phone or email); therefore the VPC is developing an advocacy model for letter writing.
 The goal here would be to re-create the advocacy model with the dependent variable being the propensity to write personal letters as opposed to patch through calls.
 This will be an enormous breakthrough.

-- Issue model: The VPC is updating the issues model for 2012.
+- Issue model: The VPC is updating the issues model.
 This analysis will make it clear which issues need to be added or eliminated to capture the current political environment.
-For example, the issues model from 2008 included attitudes about the war in Iraq.
-The VPC removed that variable in 2010 and included Afghanistan.